yasufum/dpdk-installer/README.md

 #### 3.1.
 Understand roles

-There are several roles defined in hosts file.
+There are several roles defined in `hosts` file.
 Role is a kind of group of installation tasks.
 Each of tasks of the role is listed in "roles/[role_name]/tasks/main.yml".

+Target machine are specified as a list of IP address or hostname in `hosts`.
+Empty list means the role is not effective.
+For example, if you only use dpdk, empty the entries of pktgen and spp.

 ##### (1) common role

 Applied for all of roles as common tasks.
-If you run other tasks, common is run before them.

 ##### (2) dpdk role